DIY or Hire a Professional?

 Time, the Hidden Cost of DIY

 Our imaginations can make things seem easier than they really are.
-While DIY can help save money by eliminating the cost of hiring someone else, you incur the indirect cost of time.
+DIYs can help save money by eliminating the cost of hiring someone else, but you incur the indirect cost of time.
 Time is money, as they say, and if you're not familiar with the task at hand, you may find yourself spending a lot more time on a project than you initially expected.
 Once you factor in research, the learning curve of getting the project complete, and not having quality tools, time could add up.
+For those that may be skilled in a particular field already, such as a plumber or wood craftsman, it may be more ideal to do the job yourself to save money.
+For others, it may be smarter to hire a professional so that the job is done in a timely manner.

 Are You Biting Off Too Much?

-DIY home reapir costs can skyrocket if you factor in the possibility of mistakes.
-If you're not really interested in the learning aspect of doing it yourself, keep in mind that there's an increased chance of making mistakes.
+DIY home repair costs can skyrocket if you factor in the possibility of mistakes.
 Passion and determination go a long way!
 Save yourself the headache of having to redo or pay a professional after a botched attempt.
 Be patient and do your research ahead of time.
 By planning everything out, you stand to benefit from a better outcome and fewer material costs.
+If it is something that may be out of your comfort zone, look into hiring a professional.
+If you feel confident about your abilities, go for it!

 Knowing When to Ask for Help

-Taking on home repairs can actually be a fun and gratifying process, but it can also lead to frustration and half-finished projects.
+Taking on home repairs can be a fun and gratifying process, but it can also lead to frustration and half-finished projects.
 Be honest with yourself and recognize when to ask for help.
 Hiring a professional means getting the benefit of their expertise.
-A licensed professional will guarantee his or her work, and can get the job done in a much shorter amount of time, allowing you and your family to get back to normal sooner.
+A licensed professional will guarantee his or her work and can get the job done in a much shorter amount of time, allowing you and your family to get back to normal sooner.
+If you are worried about costs, try and ask a friend that may be more familiar with the work you are trying to do if they can help.

 Of course, cost is typically a deciding factor.
 Don't worry — if you find yourself needing extra money, you can always look for a low-interest loan option to get your home improvement project off the ground.